 The tanks used two strategies to do this.
 In the first, the tanks would go over a foxhole.
 Three Filipino soldiers were sitting on the back of the tanks.
 Each man had a bag of hand grenades.
 As the tank was passing over the foxhole, the three soldiers would drop hand grenades into the foxhole.

 The lack of food was the greatest enemy the soldiers had.
 Their rations were cut in half in early January 1945 and cut again in March 1945.
-This resulted in men becoming sick.
+This resulted in more men becoming sick.
+The Japanese dropped leaflets of a nude woman in an attempt to get the soldiers to surrender.
+Many believed had the picture been a hamburger and milkshake they may have had success.
 Of this time, he said, “I personally helped kill and butcher two mules and ate dog and monkey meat.
 Monkey meat was not bad.”

 From Mariveles, the members of C Company made their way north along the east coast of Bataan.
 The first five miles were more difficult since the march was uphill.
 The POWs also were denied food and received little water.
 Those who attempted to get water from the artesian wells that flowed across the road were often killed.

 During the march, he recalled, “Charles Everett, of Logan, Ohio, and myself carried our captain, (Arthur Burholt) who had fallen from exhaustion, for nine kilometers to save him from being shot by the Japanese.”

 When the POWs reached San Fernando, they were put into a bull-pin.
 In one corner, was a trench that was used as a toilet by the POWs.
 The surface was alive with maggots.